docknetwork/api-docs/source/index.html.md

 ```

 A credential can have its metadata deleted, and if persisted the contents will also be deleted.
 Deleting a credential will remove any reference to it and its contents from our systems.
-It cannot be undone.
+This action cannot be undone.
+This action will not revoke or invalidate the credential in any way.

 <h3 id="delete-credential-parameters">Parameters</h3>